 The purpose of the course is to analyse different representations of the Holocaust in 20th and 21st century theology, literature, film, and art.
 The impossibility of adequately expressing the horrors and atrocities of the Holocaust stands in contrast to the need to transmit knowledge about the Holocaust to later generations.
 How and to what extent is it legitimate to write fiction and poetry about the Holocaust, to address the Holocaust in art, and to make movies about it which are non-documentary and sometimes even have the form of comedy?

 The course is intended to allow for progression in the study of Judaism.
 It is designed for students interested in the significance of the Holocaust in 20th and 21th century Judaism and for those interested in modern Judaism in general.

 Objectives and learning outcomes of the module

-- write essay that critically assess and analyse the various representations of the Holocaust in theology, literature and art
+LO4) analyse representations of the Holocaust in theology, literature, and art

 Scope and syllabus